Oxotka/8-ball/README.md

 - When you shake device, the app shows you a random prediction
 - When you tap on label, the app shows you a random prediction
 - New prediction animated with "alpha" property
+- The image position is adapted for devices with align and constraint

 **Notes:**
 - Icon and ball image were drawn by me in ProCreate
 - The background has been downloaded from web
-- The image position is adapted only for iPhone 11, because I don't know about binding yet
 - I can't animate a shaking ball.
 I tried to do it with changing center.x and center.y, but it is not a good-looking.

 ![8ball](https://user-images.githubusercontent.com/5194393/167356719-98c5d07b-6d0f-49a6-9453-637c98030ca8.gif)